The Bottom Line

 - Movie mode: Motion JPEG

 Guide Review - Canon PowerShot A800 Review

 Canon cameras typically create very nice images, and this is the A800's strength, too.
-Outdoor photos are nearly always well-exposed, bright, and sharp.
+As I found in my Canon PowerShot A800 review, outdoor photos are nearly always well-exposed, bright, and sharp.

 With indoor photos, though, the A800's colors seemed a bit dull to me, although most photos were again well-exposed and sharp.
 Even though the flash is small, it works pretty well, although you may inadvertently find yourself blocking the flash with your left hand as you hold the camera.

 The autofocus mechanism with this camera tends to work a bit slowly, but it is accurate.
 To help the A800 focus in a more timely manner, I'd suggest pressing the shutter button halfway to allow the camera to pre-focus on a subject.